wadimw/dell-7577-hackintosh/README.md

 sudo pmset standby 0
 sudo pmset proximitywake 0
 ```
 execute these commands for safety (see Dortania https://dortania.github.io/OpenCore-Post-Install/universal/sleep.html#preparations)
+- ComboJack
+https://github.com/hackintosh-stuff/ComboJack to enable both headphones and their microphone.

 ## Multi-booting
 I do not recommend using OpenCore to boot Windows.
-Injection should probably be disabled for other OSes, but it still may vreak something.
+Injection should probably be disabled for other OSes, but it still may break something.
 Better to use rEFInd of just BIOS F12.